fuma0317/Unit-3/criteriaA.md

 ```

 ## Proposed Solutuion ##
-I need a database software application that sorts books into 5 categories which are title, the author, genre, pages and until where I read so that I can pick up a proper book whenever I want.
-Lastly, I want the system to be only accessed by me.
+Create a software application which sorts musics into 7 categories which is "Rock", "EDM", "Reggae", "Game", "Hiphop", "J-pop" and "K-pop".
+And also the application shows the songs' title, artsit, length of time and when the song was added to playlist in Spotify.
+This database will be only used by my client(Shin)

 ## Success Criteria for the software system ##
-1. It shows title, autor, genre, pages, until where I read for each books.
+1. Secure login system that only allows the client to login
 1. It is able to be edit and delete by user
-1. It only allows the user to login (exclusive)
+1. Songs are sorted in 7 categories
+1. It shows the title, artist, length of time and the date that songs were added
 1. Manual is added to the software
 1. Easy to use(it should be easy for begginers)